Yushmanth-reddy/passwordManagerFrontend/README.md

 1. Create an account by providing your email address and a master password.
 2. Use the password manager to store your usernames and passwords for various accounts.

+# Future Tasks

-3. Use the password strength meter to ensure that your passwords are strong and secure.
+1. password strength meter to ensure that your passwords are strong and secure.
-4. Enable multi-factor authentication for added security.
+2. Enable multi-factor authentication for added security.
-5. Share your passwords with other authorized users.
+3. Share your passwords with other authorized users.
-6. Set automatic password expiry and change notifications to ensure that your passwords are always up to date.
+4. Set automatic password expiry and change notifications to ensure that your passwords are always up to date.

 # Security